quickwit-oss/quickwit/docs/getting-started/quickstart.md

 quickwit delete --index-uri file:///$(pwd)/wikipedia
 ```

 Congrats!
-You can level up with some nice tutorials to discover all Quickwit features.
+You can level up with the following tutorials to discover all Quickwit features.

 ## TLDR